In Depth Baby Product Reviews Led by a Pediatrician

 Fabric and Padding

-The fabric on this seat is all around nice and soft.
-Unlike some competitors with rougher material around the head and on the infant insert, this one is good overall, making it a standout in the group.
+The fabric on this seat is nice and soft.
+Unlike some competitors with rougher material around the head and on the infant insert, this one is good overall, making it a standout.
 This seat has a lot of padding, including a pretty thick insert that helps boost smaller babies.
-It feels like memory foam and is more impressive than much of the competition.
+It feels like memory foam and is more impressive than most.
 It also sports relatively nice pads on the shoulder and crotch strap buckle.

 uppababy mesa v2 - the canopy on the mesa v2 is a sleek-looking option that covers...